devleaks/cockpitdecks-docs/docs/Resources/Observables.md

 This is how Cockpitdecks detects aircraft or livery changes.
 Action triggered are very specific (to change the aircraft).

+So, internally, Cockpitdecks uses an Observable that monitors a simulator variable that changes when a new aircraft or mivery is loaded.
+This depends on the

 ## Aircraft Events

 ### Auto Save on Event